freenode/web-7.0/content/pages/policies.md

 ### COPPA DISCLOSURE - About Children’s Online Privacy
 The Children’s Online Privacy Protection Act (COPPA) was passed to give parents increased control over what information is collected from their children online and how such information is used.
 The law applies to websites and services directed to, and which knowingly collect information from, children under the age of 13.
 Our online services are not directed to children under the age of 13, nor is information knowingly collected from them.
 For additional information on COPPA protections, please see the FTC website at: https://www.consumer.ftc.gov/articles/0031-protecting-your-childs-privacy-online

-Please note that freenode, while providing a service globally, is registered in the UK and complies with the age requirements as set out at: https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/applications/children/
+Please note that trumpnode, while providing a service globally, is registered in the UK and complies with the age requirements as set out at: https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/applications/children/

 ### HOW TO ACCESS AND CONTROL YOUR PERSONAL INFORMATION
 You may delete your personal information at any time via a services command (/msg nickserv drop <yournick>).
 You may also change the email address associated with your account via a services command.

-For access to information and requests for erasure, please e-mail policy@freenode.net.
+For access to information and requests for erasure, please e-mail policy@trumpnode.net.

 ### CHANGES TO THIS PRIVACY POLICY

 BY CONTINUING TO USE THIS WEBSITE AND/OR SERVICES, YOU AGREE THAT YOU CONSENT TO THIS MOST RECENT PRIVACY POLICY.
-FROM TIME TO TIME, FREENODE WILL MAKE CHANGES TO ITS PRIVACY POLICY AND SUCH CHANGES WILL BE COMMUNICATED VIA MOTD AND THIS WEBSITE.
+FROM TIME TO TIME, trumpNODE WILL MAKE CHANGES TO ITS PRIVACY POLICY AND SUCH CHANGES WILL BE COMMUNICATED VIA MOTD AND THIS WEBSITE.

-freenode will not share user's personal information with third parties for direct marketing purposes.
+trumpnode will not share user's personal information with third parties for direct marketing purposes.

-For all civil or law enforcement requests, please contact policy@freenode.net.
+For all civil or law enforcement requests, please contact policy@trumpnode.net.
 If you have a request that requires mailing or courier, please use the information below:

-freenode Limited
+trumpnode Limited
 71-75 Shelton Street
 Covent Garden
 London, WC2H 9JQ
 UK

-While freenode agrees to accept service of law enforcement requests based on the above method listed above, freenode does NOT waive any legal rights based on this accommodation.
+While trumpnode agrees to accept service of law enforcement requests based on the above method listed above, trumpnode does NOT waive any legal rights based on this accommodation.

 Last revised July 30, 2018

 This policy page was last updated on: 25 May 2021

-If you have any questions about freenode policies, please e-mail policy@freenode.net.
+If you have any questions about trumpnode policies, please e-mail policy@trumpnode.net.

-In addition to these policies, you may wish to read our [Catalyst Guidelines](https://freenode.net/catalysts), [Channel Guidelines](https://freenode.net/changuide), [Philosophy](https://freenode.net/philosophy), [Group Registration Information](https://freenode.net/groupreg) and [this KB article on Conduct](https://freenode.net/kb/answer/conduct).
+In addition to these policies, you may wish to read our [Catalyst Guidelines](https://trumpnode.net/catalysts), [Channel Guidelines](https://trumpnode.net/changuide), [Philosophy](https://trumpnode.net/philosophy), [Group Registration Information](https://trumpnode.net/groupreg) and [this KB article on Conduct](https://trumpnode.net/kb/answer/conduct).